jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 Alright so some unfortunate news on the hosting front.
 I can't seem to get a free oracle vm that is powerful enough to build my strapi backend.
 So after thinking about it some, I don't really need a backend.
 I can just hardcode the page content.
 I can write articles and store them in some kind of text format.
 Then I can build the pages statically and host them on something like github pages.
 I'm thinking that's probably what I'll do.
 But I'll keep trying to get a larger vm from our good friends at oracle.

+## 4/29/24

+Yesterday I made quite a bit of progress but didn't have the chance to log it.
+So I was able to get strapi to run in a docker container instead of on bare-metal.
+This allowed me to overcome the hardware constraints that were only used in building the app.
+Networking was a bit of a challenge.
+Essentially you need to delete the IPTABLES rules in the ubuntu vms on oracle because they block everything by default.
+I was able to use the advice in this [reddit thread](https://www.reddit.com/r/oraclecloud/comments/r8lkf7/a_quick_tips_to_people_who_are_having_issue/).
+Now my strapi is hosted and I am able to log into the admin console.

+Today I needed to fix an issue where I had localhost hardcoded as the strapi url instead of using the global one in basically every file -_-.
+Once I fixed that I was able to get the frontend to build!
+And it works pretty good, except for one small hiccup.
+Images won't load because the browser tries to upgrade the connection to the backend to https, which I don't have supported...
+So I'm going to need to figure that out next so I can get my pictures to load.